- Plesk 12.5 for Linux

 fail2ban.action : ERROR iptables -D INPUT -p tcp -m multiport --dports http,https,7080,7081 -j f2b-BadBots iptables -F f2b-BadBots iptables -X f2b-BadBots -- stdout: '' fail2ban.action : ERROR iptables -D INPUT -p tcp -m multiport --dports http,https,7080,7081 -j f2b-BadBots iptables -F f2b-BadBots iptables -X f2b-BadBots -- stderr: 'iptables: Too many links.\n' fail2ban.actions : ERROR Failed to stop jail 'plesk-wordpress' action 'iptables-multiport': Error stopping action

 This is Plesk bug with ID #PPPM-4692 .
 It was fixed in Plesk Onyx 17.5.3 , and a fix for Plesk 12.5 will be included in one of the next updates.
-Debian/Ubuntu distros are not affected to the problem, as they use pyinotify as a monitoring backend.
+Debian/Ubuntu distributions are not affected to the problem, as they use pyinotify as a monitoring backend.

 As a workaround, manually edit the file